College of Agriculture, Biotechnology & Natural Resources

 Nevada Wildfire Awareness Month

 Nevada Wildfire Awareness Month is an awareness campaign held every May with events and activities taking place throughout Nevada.
-This is a collaborative effort among local, state and federal firefighting agencies, wildfire prone communities and University of Nevada Cooperative Extension's Living With Fire Program.
+This is a collaborative effort among local, state and federal firefighting agencies, wildfire prone communities and Extension's Living With Fire Program.

 Nevada Youth Range Camp